cmakohon/react-hooks-lab1/README.md

 ## Part 3: Abstract reused fetch logic into a custom hook
 You might have noticed a very similar pattern in several places in our code by this point in the lab.
 Whenever we're making an API call in our app, we're almost always doing 3 things:

-1. Tracking loading state
+1. Using the returned data (really only for the getHome call in our case)
-2. Making the actual call with `fetch`
+2. Tracking loading state
-3. Doing something with the returned data (really only for the getHome call in our case)
+3. Making the actual call with `fetch`

 This is the perfect opportunity to create our own custom hook: `useFetch`.
 Creating custom hooks is not complicated, and we just need to abide by React's rules for custom hooks:

 > "A custom Hook is a JavaScript function whose name starts with ”use” and that may call other Hooks."

-Let's create a new folder directly under our `src` directory called `hooks`.
+Create a new folder directly under our `src` directory called `hooks`.
 In that folder, create the following file: `useFetch.js`

 ```
 import { useState } from "react";